martinjthompson/stm32l053-discovery-demo/README.md

-# Compile and debug ST32L053-Discovery Demo Project with "GNU MCU Eclipse" (aka.
-GnuArmEclipse")
+# Build and debug ST32L053-Discovery Demo Project with "GNU MCU Eclipse" (aka.
+"GnuArmEclipse")

 ## Tools and Sources used